Manpages

 DESCRIPTION

-A format string consists of ordinary text, and special multi-character escape sequences which begin with ’%’.
+A format string consists of ordinary text combined with special, multi-character, escape sequences which begin with ’%’.
 When specifying a format string, the usual C backslash characters are honored: ’\b’, ’\f’, ’\n’, ’\r’, and ’\t’.
 Continuation lines in format files end with ’\’ followed by the newline character.
+A literal ’%’ can be inserted into a format file by using the sequence ’%%’.

 SYNTAX

-Comments may be inserted in most places where no function argument is expected.
+Format strings are built around escape sequences.
+There are three types of escape sequence: header components, built-in functions, and flow control.
+Comments may be inserted in most places where a function argument is not expected.
 A comment begins with ’%;’ and ends with a (non-escaped) newline.

 Control escapes